venkat-iblox/b1ddi-go-client/README.md

 ## Examples

-Following program will print subnet mask of each subnet in the B1DDI API:
+The following program will print the subnet mask of each subnet in the BloxOne DDI environment:
 ```go
 package main